eigerco/polka-storage/docs/src/storage-provider-cli/server.md

 The server has two main fronts, the JSON-RPC API which provides an interface for users to submit deal proposals to the storage provider, and the HTTP API which consists of a single endpoint where users are to submit their data.

-The user is first required to propose a deal, which once accepted (signaled by the return of a CID) allows the user to submit a file
+The user is first required to propose a deal, which once accepted by the storage provider (signaled by the return of a CID) allows the user to submit a file
 (using `curl` for example) to the server; finally the user can then publish a signed deal to the storage provider.

 The responsibility then falls on to the storage provider to seal, publish and activate the deal on the Polka Storage parachain.